 6.2 Soil physical and chemical properties and quality of irrigation water

-6.2.1 Values CEC, pH, field capacity, permanent wilting point and water content of soil increased with increase in soil depth whereas values bulk density, NO3-N, NH4-N, soil organic matter and electrical conductivity decreased with increase in soil depth.
+6.2.1 Values CEC, pH, FC, PWP and soil-water content increased with increase in soil depth whereas values bulk density, NO3-N, NH4-N, soil organic matter and electrical conductivity decreased with increase in soil depth.

 6.2.2 The quality of water used for irrigation was good. pH and EC of water ranged between 6.9 and 7.5 and 0.23 and 0.27 dS m-1, respectively.